linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 30.10.2025
+- Topic: LINKSPREED LLC
+- Directory: /posts/2025/October/30
+- Description: ``` Linkspreed UG is now officially Linkspreed LLC!
+This strategic change in structure supports our global expansion and commitment to providing the best Social Networks as a Service (SNaaS) platform.
+This means greater flexibility and a stronger foundation for the future of Web4.
+We are excited for the next chapter! ```

 ### 29.10.2025
 - Topic: Build Your Social Media
 - Directory: /posts/2025/October/29